brandlewco/blumberg-law/content/pages/index.md

       to get the best outcome available in your Arizona criminal law matter.
 We believe every person accused of a crime deserves fair treatment and an effective defense by a skilled and knowledgeable criminal defense lawyer.
-      Phoenix criminal attorney Bruce Blumberg is a Board-Certified Criminal Law Specialist with over 30 years of experience practicing criminal law in Arizona.
-In that time, he has handled every type of felony and misdemeanor case, including over 100 jury trials and innumerable bench (non-jury) trials.
-He has won a tremendous number of jury trials and obtained acquittals in more than 25 serious felonies.
-Bruce’s experience and success in criminal defense are virtually unmatched in the state of Arizona.</p></div>
+      Phoenix criminal attorney Bruce Blumberg is a <strong>Board-Certified Criminal Law Specialist with over 30 years of experience</strong>
+      practicing criminal law in Arizona.
+In that time, he has handled every type of felony and misdemeanor case, including <strong>over 100 jury trials</strong> and innumerable bench (non-jury) trials.
+He has won a tremendous number of jury trials and <strong>obtained acquittals in more than 25 serious felonies.</strong> Bruce’s experience and success in criminal defense are virtually unmatched in the state of Arizona.</p></div>

       <div><p>If you’ve been arrested on a felony or misdemeanor charge in